 Instructions

 - Rinse the prawns in water.
-Check out for spoiled prawns (discolored or slimy).
-De-shell & de-vein it.
+Check for spoiled prawns (discolored or slimy).
+De-shell & de-vein the prawns.
+Again, rinse it well.

 - In a mixing bowl combine prawns with curd/yogurt, turmeric powder, salt, and lemon juice.
 Marinate it for a minimum of 30 minutes.
 Set it aside.